m0lentum/molentum.github.io/content/about/_index.md

 In their free time Mikael is enthusiastic about all things creative, whether it's graphic art, video games, or heavy metal music.
-Their medium of choice is typically open-source digital software, from Krita and Blender for art to Neovim and Rust for games.
+Their tools of choice are typically open-source digital software, from Krita and Blender for art to Neovim and Rust for games.
 Their tastes are a world of contrasts — the delicate femininity of Art Nouveau and the grotesquery of surrealist horror,